What is pottery?

 Pottery in the Americas

-The use of pottery also spread west from East Asia, reaching Mesopotamia and the Eastern Mediterranean, and then North Africa, around 6000 BC, near the beginning of the Neolithic period there.
-West Asian and African people may have started to make pottery as a way of storing grain safely when they started farming.
-But, like people in Japan, they also used pottery to make fermented fish sauce.
+West Asian people may have started to make pottery as a way to store grain when they started farming.
+But they also used their pots to make fermented fish sauce.
 Pottery reached Greece about 5000 BC.

 The slow wheel

 By around 3000 BC, at the beginning of the Bronze Age, people in West Asia had begun to use the slow potter’s wheel.
 This is a little platform made of wood that you build the pot on.
 You can turn the platform around so that instead of having to walk around your pot you can sit still and turn the pot around.
 In the hands of someone who is good at using it, the slow wheel makes potting a lot faster.

 A woman in Mexico digging clay and using a slow wheel to make a pot.

 Central American people also invented the slow wheel.
 The Zapotec were using it to make pottery, maybe by around 100 BC.

 The Zapotec kept right on using the slow wheel, but by 2000 BC, almost all potters in Europe, Asia, and North Africa were using the fast wheel instead.
 The fast wheel is also a platform, but one which spins on an axle, like a top.
 You can start it spinning with a push or a kick, and then draw the pot gradually out of the lump of clay.
 This was the first use of a wheel, even before carts had wheels.